BLakshana/Hackbio_cancer_internship/README.md

 <h2> STAGE 2 </h2>

-**TASK** : DATA ANALYSIS AND VISUALIZATION OF "*Pipeline of antimicrobial agents in clinical development (WHO - Nov 2021)*"
+**TASK** : DATA ANALYSIS AND VISUALIZATION OF "*Pipeline of antimicrobial agents in clinical development (WHO - Nov 2021).*"

-The task offered opportunity to upskill in data-visualization.
+**Skills developed** : Data Analysis and Visualization, R (Programming language).

-**Skills developed** : Scientific Writing, Presentation skills.
+The pipeline included information on drug type, clinical development phase, activity against pathogens, innovativeness, route of administration, antibiotic class, and developers of various drug candidates targeting WHO-identified bacterial priority pathogens, including Mycobacterium tuberculosis and Clostridium difficile.
+This task involved analyzing, visualizing, and presenting the data from the pipeline in the form of infographics.